-All patients enrolled in the study will also be offered to have an optional metabolic study at the Human Metabolic Research Unit (HMRU) at the University Hospital of Coventry and Warwickshire NHS Trust for body composition, energy expenditure and sleep study.
+If you are recruited at University Hospitals Coventry and Warwickshire NHS Trust you will be offered to have an optional metabolic study at the Human Metabolic Research Unit (HMRU) for body composition, energy expenditure and sleep study.
 You will be asked to attended fasting since 22:00 pm previous night.